mcfletch/listener2/README.md

 * get basic working dictation into arbitrary applications working [done]
 * create a control-panel application [started]
 * create punctuation and control short cuts and phrases  [started]
+* allow for switching language models for different programming contexts and providing current-context hints such as class methods, modules, etc from the language server
+* create language models which are  dictation aware, so that the common  dictation short cuts such as `cap X`  have higher priorities
-* track interaction and key press events to allow for pauses in dictation without extra spaces
+* track interaction and key press events to allow for pauses in dictation without extra spaces this will have to happen in the IBus  component in order to get proper notification
-* send special keys (tab, enter, and modifiers to start with)
+* send special keys (tab, enter, and modifiers to start with) [proof of concept done]
 * create a "correct that" GUI (with other predictions and free-form editing)
 * create a control panel allowing for one click toggling of listening
 * cut down the container to a more reasonable size
-* allow for switching language models for different programming contexts and providing current-context hints such as class methods, modules, etc from the language server
-* maybe create an IBus service for the core code
+* maybe create an DBus service for the core code [started]

+## Architecture

+* pacat sends audio to a named socket
+* a docker container runs [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) hardware-accelerated by your host OS's (NVidia) graphics card

+  * the container reads the audio from a pipe and reports results to a user-local event-socket

+* an interpreter process listens to the event  and attempts to interpret the results according to the users rules,  and eventually custom language models
+* an IBus Engine that allows the results of the recognition to be treated as regular input to the (Linux) host operating system
+* a UInput mechanism that allows for the introduction of special characters as though they were typed directly into a keyboard

 ## Installation/Setup